DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 start with rn = 1
 connect by prior sortest_pidm = sortest_pidm and prior rn = rn - 1
 ```
+The inner `where` clause are parameterized like so in the SqlCommand version
 ```
 " …
 where spriden_change_ind   is null